 If you find any discrepancies you are able to resolve, correct them in the poll book.
 For example, add an A to the voter number of someone who voted absentee.
-If you need to cross anything out, initial next to it.
+If you need to cross something out, cross through it only once and initial next to it.